 Judgment Criteria: A panel of judges, composed of members of the IPHE Education and Outreach working group, will evaluate the content and design of all submissions.
+Judges can only review a hi-resolution PNG, PDF, or JPEG file!
+This is a requirement for submission.
 Key aspects that will be judged are:

 Content.
 The infographic presents evidence-based data from reliable sources and includes proper citations.
 Iconography, illustrations and photography used as part of your infographic must have the appropriate rights and permissions to be used in public-facing communications channels including IPHE social media and website platforms.

 Creativity.
 The infographic’s choice of data visualization is clear, neat, and understandable.
 The layout is attractive and well-designed.

 Mechanics.
 The infographic is free of spelling, punctuation, and grammar errors.